jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 > An old man in a grey and brown checkered suit, feeding ducks with popcorn from a trash bag.

+### Result

+{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream4.jpg">}}

 ### Background

-Admittedly, this dream isn't that outlandish.
+Admittedly, this dream isn't very outlandish.
 Some whacko giving inappropriate food to a random type of bird?
 You know, if you've lived in Berlin for long enough, a scene like this may almost give you a fuzzy and homey feeling.

-### Result

-{{<image src="/img/d34c6032-9c81-4632-b1ba-dfbf5bfbea01/dream4.jpg">}}

 ## Dream about dancing in the sky